Porsche 911 (964): Carrera RS variants

 In 1992, Porsche produced a super-lightweight, rear-wheel-drive only version of the 964 dubbed Carrera RS for the European market.
 It was based on Porsche's 911 "Carrera Cup" race car and harked back to the 2.7 and 3.0 RS and RSR models.
 It featured a revised version of the standard engine, titled M64/03 internally, with a marginally increased power output of 260 PS and a lightweight flywheel coupled to the G50/10 transmission with closer ratios, asymmetrical limited-slip differential, and steel synchromesh.
 A track-oriented suspension system with 40 mm lower ride height, stiffer springs, shocks and adjustable stabilizer bars without power steering (RHD UK cars did have power steering).

 Two versions were available; the standard RS and Clubsport.

 The standard RS or heavier "Touring" variant included more creature comforts when compared with the Clubsport (thin carpets, some sound deadening, leather lined bucket seats, undercarriage protection with options such as a radio, power windows, and air conditioning).

-The Clubsport package (option code M003) included a fully a stripped-out interior devoid of power windows, seats, rear seats, air conditioning, cruise control, stereo system, sound deadening and carpeting.
+The Clubsport package (option code M003) included a fully stripped-out interior devoid of power windows, seats, rear seats, air conditioning, cruise control, stereo system, sound deadening and carpeting.
 It was equipped with a roll cage and full racing-bucket front seats.
 The bonnet was aluminum and the chassis was seam welded.
 Wheels were magnesium and the glass was thinner in the doors and rear window.
 At 1217 kg, the Carrera RS is approximately 123 kg lighter than the US-market RS America.
 Porsche made 290 cars with the M003 option code.

 Towards the end of the production run a limited production version was available in Europe; called the Carrera 3.8 RS.
 It featured the wider Turbo body and a 300 PS 3.8-litre version of the M64 motor.
 This engine was bored out by 2 mm for a total of 3,746 cc, and was also available in a more powerful competition version called the 3.8 RSR.
 Only 11 3.8 spec cars were equipped with the Clubsport package.